Ecclesiastes 9

 Notes

-This parable -- whether drawn from a historical event or composed as an illustrative fiction -- is one of the most poignant passages in Ecclesiastes.
-It functions as a concrete narrative illustration of the themes Qoheleth has been exploring abstractly.
-The word גְּדוֹלָה ("great") in verse 13 suggests that what Qoheleth witnessed struck him profoundly.
+This parable -- whether drawn from historical memory or composed as illustrative fiction -- gives concrete form to themes Qoheleth has been tracing in the abstract.
+The word גְּדוֹלָה ("great") in verse 13 suggests that what Qoheleth witnessed made a strong impression on him.

 The setting is sketched with economy: עִיר קְטַנָּה ("a small city"), אֲנָשִׁים מְעָט ("few people"), מֶלֶךְ גָּדוֹל ("a great king").
 The contrast between small and great is deliberate and sets up the surprise.
 The king's siege works (מְצוֹדִים גְּדֹלִים, "great siege works") echo the "cruel net" (מְצוֹדָה רָעָה) of verse 12 -- the same root מצד links military conquest and the trapping of helpless creatures.

 The hero is described as אִישׁ מִסְכֵּן חָכָם -- "a poor wise man."
-The word מִסְכֵּן ("poor, of low status") is rare in biblical Hebrew and may be a loanword from Akkadian muskenu, referring to someone of low social standing.
+The word מִסְכֵּן ("poor, of low status") is rare in biblical Hebrew and may be a loanword from Akkadian muskenu.
 His wisdom מִלַּט ("delivered") the city -- the same verb used for escaping danger or being rescued (Psalm 22:5).
-But the devastating follow-up is: וְאָדָם לֹא זָכַר -- "yet no one remembered."
+But the painful follow-up is: וְאָדָם לֹא זָכַר -- "yet no one remembered."
 The verb זָכַר ("to remember") recalls the concern about memory from Ecclesiastes 1:11 and Ecclesiastes 2:16.
 The poor man's deed was great; his reward was oblivion.

 Verse 16 draws the explicit moral: טוֹבָה חָכְמָה מִגְּבוּרָה -- "wisdom is better than might."
 This sounds like a straightforward proverb, but Qoheleth immediately qualifies it.
-Wisdom is better -- and yet it is despised when its bearer lacks social standing.
-The word בְּזוּיָה ("despised") is strong, carrying the sense of contempt and dismissal.
-The parable thus illustrates both the power and the tragedy of wisdom: it can accomplish what armies cannot, but the world evaluates it by the status of the speaker rather than the quality of the insight.
+Wisdom is better, and yet it is despised when its bearer lacks social standing.
+The word בְּזוּיָה ("despised") is strong, implying active contempt, not mere indifference.
+The parable thus shows both the power and the tragedy of wisdom: it can accomplish what armies cannot, but the world judges it by the status of the speaker rather than the quality of the insight.

 Verse 17 appears to contradict verse 16 -- quiet words of the wise are heard above the shouting of a ruler among fools.
 The Hebrew בְּנַחַת ("in quietness" or "calmly") contrasts with זַעֲקַת ("the shout" or "the cry of").
-This may represent an ideal that Qoheleth affirms even while acknowledging that reality often falls short of it, or it may describe what should be the case even though the parable has just shown that it is not always so.
+Qoheleth may be stating an ideal he genuinely affirms, even knowing that reality often refuses it.

 Verse 18 closes the chapter with two proverbs in tension.
 The first restates the superiority of wisdom: טוֹבָה חָכְמָה מִכְּלֵי קְרָב -- "wisdom is better than weapons of war."
-The second delivers a sobering counterpoint: וְחוֹטֶא אֶחָד יְאַבֵּד טוֹבָה הַרְבֵּה -- "one offender destroys much good."
-The word חוֹטֶא can mean "sinner" or simply "one who misses the mark, one who errs."
+The second gives a sobering counterpoint: וְחוֹטֶא אֶחָד יְאַבֵּד טוֹבָה הַרְבֵּה -- "one offender destroys much good."
+The word חוֹטֶא can mean "sinner" or simply "one who misses the mark."
 It takes only one such person to undo what wisdom has built.
-This final note leaves the reader suspended between the affirmation of wisdom's superiority and the fragility of everything wisdom achieves -- a quintessentially Qohelethian tension that refuses easy resolution.
+This final note leaves the reader between the affirmation of wisdom's superiority and the fragility of everything wisdom achieves -- a characteristically Qohelethian tension that refuses easy resolution.